 The Queenstown Lakes District Council administers over 180km of cycle and walking trails.
-These trails are a valuable asset to the Lakes District and the purpose of this standard is to ensure greater consistency and quality in the development of all new trails and ensure that future trails are developed in line with the active transport needs of the area and the relevant master plans.
+These trails are a valuable asset to the Lakes District and the purpose of this standard is to ensure greater consistency and quality in the development of all new trails and ensure that future trails are developed in line with the active transport needs of the area, Ministry of Business, Innovation and Employment (MBIE) Standards and the relevant master plans.
 Connectivity of new trails is essential for a successful trail and commuting network.